-A good financial adviser and accountant can also be useful additions to your arsenal especially if you have a larger account or a more complex financial situation.
+A good fee for service financial adviser and an accountant can also be useful additions to your arsenal especially if you have a larger account or a more complex financial situation.

 Once you’ve got a dedicated account set up and have the support network you need in place, you’re ready to start buying stocks.